Aritificial-Life-Research/virtuallife/README.md

 - about [*Effective Java*](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683) by Joshua Bloch
 - not to do it in Java anyway, because it's not a good tool for making exotic projects from scratch.
 90% of our thinking time was dedicated to incidental software complexity.
 We would have taken this much further with a language like Clojure or OCaml, even with the learning time.

+## Code welkthrough

+Yeah, it's in French... we didn't know any better at the time.
+Looking back on it, this code feels quite amateur anyway, not a great read.